pwmckenna/blog/content/pages/1--about/index.md

 ---
 title: About
 ---
-<re-img src="avatar-large.jpeg" hovereffect=true></re-img>
+<re-img src="baboon.jpg" hovereffect=true></re-img>

 Hi there.
-I'm Atte Juvonen and this is my personal blog.
+I'm Patrick and this is my personal blog.
-I ramble about code, data, and other geeky interests.
+I want to talk about parenting and gardening, but will probably also talk about tech.
-This blog is open sourced on [GitHub](https://www.github.com/baobabKoodaa/blog/), feel free to submit corrections or use the code to create your own blog.
+This blog is based on the open source work of Atte Juvonen, on [GitHub](https://www.github.com/baobabKoodaa/blog/).

 <re-icons></re-icons>